Stalker2106x/MenuFramework/README.md

     mkdir build && cd build
     cmake ..

-Then, it should generate the correct build tools based on what your cmake is configured for.
+That procedure should generate the correct build tools based on what your cmake is configured for.
+You can then just build the library (statically is preferred) and link against it!
 The library has been tested on *C++14* compliant *MinGW, GCC, and MSBuild*.

+# Menu system

 ## Getting started